 [t]he requirements of independence and impartiality serve the purpose of protecting the parties against arbitrators being influenced by factors other than those related to the merits of the case.
 In order to be effective this protection does not require that actual bias demonstrate a lack of independence or impartiality.
-An appearance of such bias from a reasonable and informed third person's point of view is sufficient to justify doubts about an arbitrator's independence or impartiality.23
+An appearance of such bias from a reasonable and informed third person's point of view is sufficient to justify doubts about an arbitrator's independence or impartiality.22

-15 Amco Asia Corporation and others v.
-Republic of Indonesia, ICSID Case No. ARB/81/1, Decision on Proposal to Disqualify an Arbitrator (24 Jun.
-1982) (unpublished) (Amco).
+14 Amco Asia Corporation and others v.
+Republic of Indonesia, ICSID Case No. ARB/81/1, Decision on Proposal to Disqualify an Arbitrator (24 June 1982) (unpublished) (Amco).

-16 Compañía de Aguas del Aconquija S.A. & Vivendi Universal v.
-Argentine Republic, ICSID Case No. ARB/97/3, Decision on the Challenge to the President of the Committee (3 Oct.
-2001) (Vivendi I), para.
-21.
+15 Compañía de Aguas del Aconquija SA & Vivendi Universal v.
+Argentine Republic, ICSID Case No. ARB/97/3, Decision on the Challenge to the President of the Committee (3 October 2001) (Vivendi 1), Paragraph 21.

-M N Cleis, 'Disqualification Decisions under the ICSID Convention and Arbitration Rules' in The Independence and Impartiality of ICSID Arbitrators: Current Case Law, Alternative Approaches, and Improvement Suggestions (Brill, 2017), pp. 31-87, www.jstor.org/stable/10.1163/j.ctt1w8h3hc (last accessed 4 Apr.
-2022).
+16 M N Cleis, 'Disqualification Decisions under the ICSID Convention and Arbitration Rules' in The Independence and Impartiality of ICSID Arbitrators: Current Case Law, Alternative Approaches, and Improvement Suggestions, Brill, 2017, pp. 31-87, www.jstor.org/stable/10.1163/j.ctt1w8h3hc (accessed 3 May 2023).

-See, e.g., Permanent Court of Arbitration (PCA) Arbitration Rules, Article 12(1); UNCITRAL Arbitration Rules 1976, Article 10(1); UNCITRAL Arbitration Rules 2010 and 2013, Article 12(1).
+17 See, e.g., Permanent Court of Arbitration (PCA) Arbitration Rules, Article 12(1); United Nations Commission on International Trade Law (UNCITRAL) Arbitration Rules 1976, Article 10(1); UNCITRAL Arbitration Rules 2010 and 2013, Article 12(1).

-19 See, e.g., International Bar Association (IBA) Guidelines on Conflicts of Interest in International Arbitration Adopted by resolution of the IBA Council on Thursday 23 October 2014 (IBA Guidelines).
+18 See, e.g., International Bar Association (IBA) Guidelines on Conflicts of Interest in International Arbitration Adopted by resolution of the IBA Council on Thursday 23 October 2014 (the IBA Guidelines).

-20 See the opinion of the unchallenged members of the ad hoc committee in Vivendi I, paras.
-21-22.
+19 See the opinion of the unchallenged members of the ad hoc committee in Vivendi I, Paragraphs 21-22.

-21 The qualities required of tribunal members pursuant to Article 14(1) of the ICSID Convention apply mutadis mutandis to ICSID ad hoc committee members.
+20 The qualities required of tribunal members pursuant to Article 14(1) of the ICSID Convention apply mutadis mutandis to ICSID ad hoc committee members.

-22 Vivendi I, para.
-20.
+21 Vivendi I, Paragraph 20.

-23 Urbaser, para.
-43.
+22 Urbaser, Paragraph 43.

-This was also espoused by the chair of the ICSID Administrative Council in the Blue Bank, Burlington and Interocean decisions, 24 and in the Raiffeisen decision, in which the chair relatedly noted that '[a]ll relevant facts shall be taken into account in establishing the appearance of dependence or bias'.
-25 iii Requirements of impartiality or independence, or both, must be manifestly lacking
+This was also espoused by the chair of the ICSID Administrative Council in the Blue Bank, Burlington and Interocean decisions,23 and in the Raiffeisen decision, in which the chair relatedly noted that '[a]ll relevant facts shall be taken into account in establishing the appearance of dependence or bias'.24 iii Requirements of impartiality or independence, or both, must be manifestly lacking

 The nature of these requirements has twice been summarised by the chair of the ICSID Administrative Council in the following terms: 'Impartiality refers to the absence of bias or predisposition towards a party.
-Independence is characterised by the absence of external control.'26
+Independence is characterised by the absence of external control.'25

 The requirement that these must be manifestly lacking is found in Article 57.
-As Professor Schreuer observed in his commentary: 'The requirement that the lack of qualities must be 'manifest' imposes a relatively heavy burden of proof on the party making the proposal.'27 The meaning of 'manifest' has been the subject of interpretation through ICSID jurisprudence.
+As Professor Schreuer observed in his commentary: 'The requirement that the lack of qualities must be 'manifest' imposes a relatively heavy burden of proof on the party making the proposal.'26 The meaning of 'manifest' has been the subject of interpretation through ICSID jurisprudence.

-Karel Daele's monograph, Challenge and Disqualification of Arbitrators in International Arbitration, suggests the existence of three generations of decisions on this matter:28
+Karel Daele's monograph, Challenge and Disqualification of Arbitrators in International Arbitration, suggests the existence of three generations of decisions on this matter:27